Negabinary/qubits/README.md

 # qubits

-A minecraft mod that adds qubits (quantum computing) that can be controlled by redstone.
+A Minecraft mod that adds qubits (quantum computing) that can be controlled by redstone.

+Minecraft version: 1.14.4